opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/blockstorage_volume_v2.html.markdown

     Changing this creates a new volume.

 * `volume_type` - (Optional) The type of volume to create.
     Changing this creates a new volume.
+Currently, the value can be SSD, SAS, SATA, co-p1, or uh-l1.
+Changing this creates a new volume.

 * `device_type` - (Optional) The device type of volume to create.
 Valid options are VBD and SCSI.
 	Defaults to VBD.
 Changing this creates a new volume.